The Geometric Unitary Kudla Conjecture: Application to the Kudla Conjecture

+our convergence statement about the generating series of algebraic cycles will be unambiguous, and extends to cycles on such Shimura varieties.
+Further, Shimura varieties for groups~$\U{L}$ with~$L$ a Hermitian lattice as above uniformize the Shimura variety associated to a nearby totally positive definite but incoherent Hermitian space as in Liu's work~\cite{liu-2011a}.
+In particular, by proving convergence of the generating series of special cycles on~$\Ga \backslash \rmGrM(L_\RR^-)$ we verify the convergence condition~(2) of~\cite[Theorem~3.5]{liu-2011a}.

-Given~$\la \in L_\QQ^g$, we define a rational Hermitian cycle on~$\rmGrM(L_\RR)$ as the intersection
+Given~$\la \in L_\QQ^g$, we define a rational Hermitian cycle on~$\rmGrM(L_\RR^-)$ as the intersection

-of expected codimension~$\rk(\la)$, the dimension of the span of the components of~$\la$ in~$L_\RR$.
-Note that if this span contains a negative vector then~$\rmZ(\la) = 0$.
+of expected codimension~$\rk(\la)$, the dimension of the $\RR$\nbd{}span of the components of~$\la$ in~$L_\RR^-$.
+Note that if this span contains a vector that is negative at the indefinite place of~$L$, then~$\rmZ(\la) = 0$.
 To obtain rational Hermitian cycles on the locally symmetric space, for the~$\Ga$\nbd{}class~$[\la]$ of~$\la$, we set